1000 FREE Prompts, and AI Tools, Primer

 10. Measure Return on Investment

 If you don’t measure your marketing’s ROI, you have a serious problem.
-In all honesty, you are thrusting money into a mysterious pit with no real solutions or advancements coming from your troubles.
+Honestly, you are thrusting money into a mysterious pit with no real solutions or advancements coming from your troubles.
 It almost seems counter-intuitive; marketing budgets are tighter than ever, yet a large chunk of B2B markets doesn’t measure their results!

 The process doesn’t have to be difficult, either.
 Begin by selecting an analytics tool; the most widely used is Google Analytics.
-I highly suggest you take the training course and become certified if this is the tool you choose; it is an incredibly in-depth solution.
-Add a tracking code to the company’s website, and you’re ready to start tracking results.
+I highly suggest you take the training course and become certified if this tool is chosen; it is an incredibly in-depth solution.
+Add a tracking code to the company’s website to start tracking results.

 marketing metrics reports kpi

-The best part of the entire manufacturing marketing plan we have laid out is that once you have collected the ROI data, you can use it to go back to the start, find the weak points and readjust accordingly.
+The best part of the manufacturing marketing plan we have laid out is that once you have collected the ROI data, you can use it to return to the start, find the weak points, and readjust accordingly.

 Today’s marketing is all about trial and error, with data points to back everything up.
 Go to the beginning, fix the items that didn’t work, and walk through the steps again.

-What would you add to your manufacturing marketing plan to make it stand out from the crowd?
+What would you add to your manufacturing marketing plan to make it stand out?
 Drop us a line below in the comment section for additional tips and tricks!

 You might be interested in: Is There Any Way of Closing Deals in Today’s Corporate Marketplace?
 [Part I]